-If you care about having something in the primer cup to prevent potential damage to your firearm, but ultimately think that the polymer option is best then you should probably buy Newbold rounds.
+If you care about having something in the primer cup to prevent potential damage to your firearm, but ultimately think that the polymer option is best then you should probably buy Ready Up Gear rounds.

 Color and Ability to Retain / Not Lose in the Dirt

 ST Action Pro rounds are available in Orange in all calibers and optionally Yellow in a few calibers (though I've primarily used yellow for the pictures in this article).
-Newbold is currently expanding its product offering into other calibers and intends to use different colors for different calibers.
+Ready Up Gear is currently expanding its product offering into other calibers and intends to use different colors for different calibers.
 This would help you more easily distinguish between dummy rounds of different calibers.
 A-Zoom rounds generally come in the Maroon color you see in the pictures on this page but are also common in a Blue tone.

 Since I use Dummy Rounds for various malfunction drills at the range I end up looking in the dirt for my expended dummy ammo.
 They are too expensive to leave in the dirt and I get a little grumpy when I can't find one.
 In my opinion, all of the dummy rounds reviewed in this article are equally easy to find in the dirt, though if one is just slightly harder to pick out of the dirt it would be the A-Zoom Snap Caps.